hulyak/e-commerce/readme.md

 ### Authentication

+User's session saved into cookie-session to authenticate the user.

 If a user decides to create a product or edit an existing one, user fills out a form for the product.
 User should be signed up to the app to access the admin panel.

 As an administrator in order to access the admin panel, we have Sign-up and Sign-in pages.
 Sign-in and sign-up is only for access